 Save Money with a Budapest Card

-Alright, day 1 in Budapest and we suggest using this time to get to know the city.
+Alright, it’s day 1 of your Budapest Itinerary and we suggest you get to know the city.
 You can either do it alone as we did.
 Or you can participate in a free walking tour.

 St Stephens Basilica

-St Stephens Basilica is one of the cities most recognisable landmarks.
+Let’s start this Budapest itinerary with St Stephens Basilica; one of the cities most recognisable landmarks.
 A roman catholic place of worship, it is the largest religious building in all of Hungary.
-The church was named after the first Hungarian King, and inside you can find a mummified relic of St Stephens right hand.

 Entry: 600 HUF (Free to view outside)/Allow: 1hr